Instant, Gas or Storage Water Heater in Singapore

 - Placement of heaters: Common bathroom or Service Yard?

-Which type and brand of heater are you getting?
-Or which one have you used before and would like to recommend or diss?
+Btw, which type and brand of heater are you getting?
+Or do you have one to recommend or diss?
 Share with us in the comments section below. 🙂